My Pathways

 For the first ten years, I spent a lot of time learning about gardening, experimenting with a variety of plants and being frustrated.
 Even though I learned a great deal about perennials and how to use them effectively in the garden, I became acutely aware of how disjointed the entire garden was.

 Initially, I was overwhelmed when I began to make changes but then decided I could deal with the garden if I broke it up into projects to be done over a protracted period of time.
 I began with the front yard, where I had made some changes but was still working with a cookie cutter straight, concrete walkway from the driveway to the front door.
 I decided that I wanted to create a perennial garden, and with the help of a great gardener, Chris Woods (Ex-Director of Chanticleer and newly appointed director of Montecito Coastal Gardens), I dismantled the entire front yard and turned it into an area for perennials dotted with some deciduous shrubs.
 The straight stucco walkway was turned into a winding stone walkway.
 I had a vision of creating a rambling environment so I used no concrete in between the stones in order to let plants self seed.
+However, precise concrete flatwork requires skilled technique to ensure perfectly level surfaces.
+Then, there’s the fascinating exploration of the different types of concrete strengths and their applications, which provides clarity for anyone tackling construction or renovation work.
+Knowing the right mix for specific tasks ensures not only durability but also cost-efficiency, making the process smoother and more effective.
+This type of knowledge is key to achieving professional results without the guesswork.

 Initially I fell in love with this garden but as renovations were happening in other parts of my garden and as I learned more about the importance of paths in creating the ‘bones’ of the garden, the time had come for me to create another garden: in large part because the path only led from the driveway to the front step with no way of accessing the garden beyond.
 I was living with a hybrid front yard: not the typical shrubbery but then again not a real garden where one could stroll about and admire the plantings.